 Shared time is essential to any parent facing a divorce situation.
 Time with both parents is important to a balanced upbringing.
 California courts select one of four visitation types based on what is best for the child and other factors.

 1. Scheduled Visitation

 Visitation on a schedule prevents any miscommunication or confusion regarding who sees the child and when.
 Specific dates and times will be agreed upon by the parents and the court.

 This open-ended form of visitation allows for the parents to agree on their own.
 This type of visitation requires solid co-parenting skills from each parent.

 Supervised visitation requires that the visitation with one parent be monitored by the other parent or an agency professional.
 This type of visitation is typically used for the child’s safety and well-being when one parent is not deemed fit to be alone with the child.

 Suppose time with one parent would be physically or emotionally harmful to the child.
 In that case, the child’s best interest is for the parent not to contact them.

 When facing a custody battle, you need the best representation possible — a lawyer that knows the judge and court as well as one who can help you fight for your rights as a parent who wants what is best for their child.

-Azemika & Azemika Law in Bakersfield has helped families navigate divorce and child custody cases for more than 30 years, providing strong trust behind their legal guidance.
+Azemika & Azemika Law in Bakersfield has helped families navigate divorce and child custody and visitation cases for more than 30 years, providing strong trust behind their legal guidance.